 Stars owner Gary Cooper and Bobe Hope in a charity game at Gilmore Field.

 The Stars (or "Twinks," as the press called them) competed in the fabled Pacific Coast League, a professional baseball league which ruled the Western United States in the first half of the 20th Century.

-Until the 1950's, "major league" ball was limited to sixteen teams playing in only ten cities -- and only one of those teams was even east of the Mississippi River (and it was all the way back in St. Louis).
+Until the 1950's, "major league" ball was limited to sixteen teams playing in only ten citiesand only one of those teams was even west of the Mississippi River (and it was still 2000 miles away, in St. Louis).
 So rival leagues developed on the West Coast to entertain baseball fans.
 The best of these was the PCL.

 The quality of play in the PCL was truly good, featuring many future and former major leaguers (in fact they often played many MLB teams in exhibition games).
 Babe Ruth himself said the games were as good as any in the majors!
 The league signed players independently of major league teams, and even had their own farm system for players who needed more seasoning.
 (The Stars had a development team in Billings, Montana, called the Mustangs, owned by Cobb, Crosby, Stanwyck, DeMille and Taylor.)